Baltimore Avenue Line: Better Bus Redesign

 In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

 In April 2023, WMATA launched its Draft Visionary Network.
 As part of the drafts, WMATA proposed to have Routes 83 and 86 terminate at both Greenbelt station and College Park–University of Maryland station, respectively, which are named Routes MD249 and MD250 in the draft.
 Route 83 service between College Park and Cherry Hill was renamed to Route M349 and was extended to Goddard Corporate Park via Paint Branch Parkway and Good Luck Road.
 Route 86 service between Hyattsville Crossing and Calverton was also renamed to Route M248, which was extended to White Oak Shopping Center and skipped College Park station in the process.
 Route 86 service between 38th Street and Hyattsville Crossing was replaced by Routes DC114 and MD344.

 During WMATA's Revised Draft Visionary Network, WMATA renamed the MD249 and MD250 into Routes P1X (MD249) and P10 (MD250).
-Route P1X kept its routing from the Draft Visionary Network, operaitng between Rhode Island Avenue station and Greenbelt station, but Route P10 was rerouted inside Hyattsville to serve Jefferson Street, 42nd Avenue, Queensbury Road, Hyattsville Crossing station, and East-West Highway before resuming its routing along Baltimore Avenue, following a similar routing to Route 86.
+Route P1X kept its routing from the Draft Visionary Network, operating between Rhode Island Avenue station and Greenbelt station, but Route P10 was rerouted inside Hyattsville to serve Jefferson Street, 42nd Avenue, Queensbury Road, Hyattsville Crossing station, and East-West Highway before resuming its routing along Baltimore Avenue, following a similar routing to Route 86.
 Route MD248 was also renamed to Route P11 and kept the 86 routing between Hyattsville Crossing and Calverton, but was also extended to Greencastle Park & Ride via Cherry Hill Road, Old Columbia Pike, Briggs Chaney Road, and Briggs Chaney Park & Ride.
 All changes were then proposed during WMATA's 2025 Proposed Network.
 The MD349 was also retained by WMATA as Route P46, but was cutback to College Park station and was rerouted to New Carrollton station from Doctors Community Hospital and was ultimately dropped from the 2025 Proposed Network.